Yibo-Zhang/markdown-cv/index.md

 Intesting in and machine learning and data mining.
 ### Specialized in

+## Current Interests

+I am interested in machine learning and data mining.

+### Specializations

-Machine Learning, Data mining, Linux, Web development, Big data, SQL, Data visualization
+I specialize in machine learning, data mining, Linux, web development, big data, SQL, and data visualization.

-## Computer Science Project
+## Computer Science Projects

 __Analysis of Brazilian E-CommerceDataset by Olist__

-- Our analysis focused on customer satisfaction and buying power
+- Our analysis focused on customer satisfaction and buying power.
-- Various data exploratory methodologies (e.g., descriptive analysis,regression model, sentiment analysis)
+- We used various data exploratory methodologies (e.g., descriptive analysis, regression model, sentiment analysis).
-- Visualization techniques enabled by Tableau, Python, pandas, SQLite, Matplotlib, D3, JavaScript.
+- Visualization techniques enabled by Tableau, Python, pandas, SQLite, Matplotlib, D3, and JavaScript.
-- We analyzed geographic variation in Olist customers, type of merchandise, etc. to improve customer satisfaction and increase selling.
+- We analyzed geographic variation in Olist customers, types of merchandise, etc. to improve customer satisfaction and increase sales.
-- Developed an algorithm for recommending customers.
+- We developed an algorithm for recommending customers.

-__An Android app for job comparison__
+__An Android App for Job Comparison**

-- An android app to help user to compare the Job the offers to find the most suitable job.
+- We created an Android app to help users compare job offers and find the most suitable job.
-- Apply the System design before implementation
+- We applied system design before implementation.
-- Use the Unified Modeling Language(UML) to create the initial design based on the requirement
+- We used the Unified Modeling Language (UML) to create the initial design based on the requirements.
-- Design and implement the user interface
+- We designed and implemented the user interface.
-- Java and Android Studio are tools for developing the backend.
+- We used Java and Android Studio for developing the backend.
-- Weekly discussions with group members and commit our work on GitHub.
+- We held weekly discussions with group members and committed our work on GitHub.
-- Manage the new feature with a new branch.
+- We managed new features with new branches.
-- We used unit and integration test to make sure our application works.
+- We used unit and integration tests to ensure that our application works.

-__Configurable SDN Firewall__
+**Configurable SDN Firewall**

-- Use Software Defined Networking (SDN) principles to create a configurable firewall using an OpenFlow enabled Switch
+- We used Software Defined Networking (SDN) principles to create a configurable firewall using an OpenFlow enabled Switch.
-- Wrote customized firewall configuration to allow or block traffic and implemented in Mininet.
+- We wrote customized firewall configurations to allow or block traffic and implemented them in Mininet.
-- Examining contents of the IP and Protocol Headers using Wireshark.
+- We examined the contents of the IP and Protocol Headers using Wireshark.

-## Computer science Skills
+## Computer Science Skills

-- Tensroflow, PyTorch, Numpy, Pandas, Scikit-learn, Microsoft Machine Learning Studio
+- TensorFlow, PyTorch, NumPy, Pandas, Scikit-learn, Microsoft Machine Learning Studio
 - Linux, Bash, Git, Docker
 - D3, Matplotlib, Gnuplot
 - SQL, PySpark, Scala/Spark, OpenRefine, Tableau